khalil-research/PyEPO/docs/source/content/examples/training.rst

 Training
 ++++++++

 ``pyepo.func`` extends PyTorch autograd modules to support automatic differentiation through optimization.
-This enables end-to-end training of neural networks for predict-then-optimize problems.
+This page collects training-loop templates for each method.
+See :doc:`function` for the method API and selection guide.

-For more details, see the `03 Training and Testing <https://colab.research.google.com/github/khalil-research/PyEPO/blob/main/notebooks/03%20Training%20and%20Testing.ipynb>`_ notebook.
+For a runnable walkthrough, see the `03 Training and Testing <https://colab.research.google.com/github/khalil-research/PyEPO/blob/main/notebooks/03%20Training%20and%20Testing.ipynb>`_ notebook.

 Common Setup
 ============

-All training examples below share the same setup: a linear prediction model trained on shortest path data.
-The setup code is shown once here and omitted in subsequent sections.
+All examples below share the same setup: a linear prediction model trained on shortest-path data.

 .. code-block:: python